BhagawatAdhikari/bhagawatadhikari/README.md

 ### About Me 🚀

 <p>I am experienced Software Engineer with a demonstrated history of working in the computer software industry.
-Skilled in Ruby on Rails, Ruby, Postgres, Mongo DB and HTML.
-Strong engineering professional with a B.Sc.
+Skilled in Ruby on Rails, Ruby, Postgres, Mongo DB and HTML.</p>
+<p> Strong engineering professional with a B.Sc.
 Computer Science Honours focused in Computer Science from Royal University of Bhutan, Sherubtse College. </p>

-<p>Well experienced in integrating third party APIs both SOAP and REST, example Salesforce, Swisscom etc. Hands on experience on working with both monolith as well as micro-service platforms, with both GraphQL and REST APIs.</p>
+<p>Well experienced in integrating third party APIs both SOAP and REST, example Salesforce, Swisscom etc.</p>
+<p> Hands on experience on working with both monolith as well as micro-service platforms, with both GraphQL and REST APIs.</p>
-I am passionate about Web Dev & I enjoy learning new things.
+I am passionate about Web Developer & I enjoy learning new things.

 ### Professional Experience
 [SELISE](https://selisecpq.selise.ch/) (Secure Link Services Ltd.)